shaloo/web3-user-personas/docs/index.md

 Why a Web3 persona *Tarot*?
 You might wonder.

-Each persona comes alive through a Tarot card and a rhyming identity, making the insights stick.Designers see the user, communicators speak to them, and builders clarity on what to build, including the right tech stack and feature priorities.
+Each persona comes alive through a Tarot card and a rhyming identity, making the insights stick.
+Designers see the user, communicators speak to them, and builders clarity on what to build, including the right tech stack and feature priorities.
 Cues and fun facts keep every team grounded in the same user, without losing alignment over time.

 Learn more... | [[about|About]] | [[audience|Audience]] | [[insights|Insights]] |